 Of course, once the person of Yeshua, or Jesus, is raised, we understand why the Jewish writings about him, the Brit Chadasha, are overlooked and often ignored by Jews.
 Among the reasons that come up:

-- Jesus was not able to be the Messiah, so was a pretender and false.
+- Yeshua was not able to be the Messiah, so was a pretender and false.

-- Doctrines associated with Christian followers of Jesus, such as the divinity of the Messiah and the Trinity of G-d are incompatible with Judaism.
+- Doctrines associated with Christian followers of Yeshua, such as the divinity of the Messiah and the Trinity of G-d are incompatible with Judaism.

-- The followers of Jesus, Christians, have persecuted Jews since they viewed Jews as guilty in the execution of the innocent Jesus.
+- The followers of Yeshua, Christians, have persecuted Jews since they viewed Jews as guilty in the execution of the innocent Yeshua.

 - There is such an incompatibility between the Brit Chadasha and Jews that the very essence of Jewishness is threatened by it – so best to shun it.

-- Whether we are observant Jews or not, the issues surrounding Jesus happened so long ago, and Jews have so moved on, that there is no use in opening up old scars.
+- Whether we are observant Jews or not, the issues surrounding Yeshua happened so long ago, and Jews have so moved on, that there is no use in opening up old scars.

 It may well be that Yeshua was a false Messiah.
 But Wikipedia reports a long list of Jews who have claimed to be Messiah down through history, including Bar Kochba, whose rebellion against Rome in 132-135 CE was a Jewish disaster; the Roman Emperor Vespasian (who led the war that destroyed the 2nd Temple) claimed as Messiah by the Jewish Josephus; down to the 20th century Schneerson (died 1994) in Chabad Messianism.
 Though we probably reject these (and the many others) claims as false, the claimants are not rejected as un-Jewish.
 Wrong yes, but within the Jewish family still.